International Champagne Horse Registry

 Left: an amber champagne mare

-Right: a "mystery color".
+Right: formerly a "mystery color",

-This Palomino turned
+this Palomino turned this color

-this color in his later years.
+in his later years.
+He has dark skin,

-prove he is a palomino!
+and DNA tests prove he is a palomino!

 "Sooty" Palomino